 Based upon these data, an assumption has been made that normal condition and less would constitute the possibility of some or considerable deterioration.
-It is common for older structures to need more maintenance and upkeep in order to maintain a good or higher condition.
+It is common for older structures to need more maintenance and upkeep to maintain a good or higher condition.
 Even a structure rated as normal will show some signs of deteriorating which in turn can become a dilapidated structure in the future if it is not addressed over time.
-Overall, 80.00% of the structures in this study area are considered to in Poor Conditions.
+Overall, 100.0% of the structures in this study area are considered as Below Normal.

-Due to the stated conditions found in the Hall County Assessor's data, the condition of the structure is a contributing factor.
+Due to the stated conditions found in the field analysis, the condition of the structures is a contributing factor.
+See photos 1 - 13 below.